SJTU-ViSYS/M2DGR/README.md

 * We launched a comprehensive benchmark for ground robot navigation.
 On this benchmark, we evaluated existing state-of-the-art SLAM algorithms of various designs and analyzed their characteristics and defects individually.

-A preprint version of the paper is given in [M2DGR](https://github.com/SJTU-ViSYS/M2DGR/blob/main/main.pdf)
+## 1.License
+This work is licensed under MIT license.
+International License and is provided for academic purpose.
+If you are interested in our project for commercial purposes, please contact us on 1195391308@qq.com for further communication.
+If you face any problem when using this dataset, feel free to propose an issue.

+Before our paper being public on arxiv.org and other potential websites, we present a preprint version of the paper in [M2DGR](https://github.com/SJTU-ViSYS/M2DGR/blob/main/main.pdf).We will update the index information as soon as our paper is officially published.

-## 1.Sensor Setup
+## 2.Sensor Setup
-### 1.1 Acquisition Platform
+### 2.1 Acquisition Platform
 Physical drawings and schematics of the ground robot is given below.
 The unit of the figures is centimeter.

 <div align=center>